Azure-Samples/azure-cosmos-db-documentdb-nodejs-getting-started/README.md

 	* [Node.js](https://nodejs.org/en/) version v0.10.29 or higher.
 	* [Git](http://git-scm.com/).

-2. Clone this repository using `git clone git@github.com:arramac/azure-cosmosdb-documentdb-nodejs-getting-started.git`
+1. Clone this repository using `git clone git@github.com:Azure-Samples/azure-cosmos-db-documentdb-nodejs-getting-started.git cosmosdb`

+2. Change directories to the repo using `cd cosmosdb`

 3. Next, substitute the endpoint and authorization key in `config.js` with your Cosmos DB account's values.